 Identifying and Eliminating the 8 Types of Wastes From Your Organization

-Why we should care about the 8 Wastes of Lean?
+What are the 8 Wastes of Lean?

-We could either examine our process for all of the thousands of specific types of waste, OR we can learn the 8 categories of waste that all waste falls into.
+We could either examine our process for all the thousands of specific types of waste, OR we can learn the 8 categories of waste that all waste falls into.
 This makes it much easier to recognize and then get rid of it.
 So, here we are.
-The 8 Wastes of Lean are;
+The 8 Wastes of Lean are:

-Waste Type 4; Non-Utilized Talent
+4. Non-Utilized Talent

 This waste describes when complex methods are used when a simpler, less-complex method would do.
-This is another waste that can amplify any of the other wastes, because it creates more time and more steps to deal with already-complex issues.
-Examples could be over-polishing parts, sorting files that don’t need sorting, excessive cleaning or excessive data collection.
+This is another waste that can amplify any of the other wastes because it creates more time and more steps to deal with already-complex issues.
+Examples could be over-polishing parts, sorting files that don’t need sorting, excessive cleaning, or excessive data collection.

 Pro Tip!
 A simple way to remember the 8 Wastes is to use an acronym.
 The most common are DOWNTIME and TIM WOODS, each containing the initials of a type of waste.
 In the case of TIM WOODS, the second “O” is for “over-processing” instead of “extra-processing”, and the “S” stands for “skills-unused” instead of “non-utilized talent”.

 One thing to know about waste is that it is fantastic at camouflage and blends really well into our processes.

 When you track it and measure it, you'll quickly see this seemingly harmless little bit of waste multiples over weeks, months, and years.
 It sucks the dollars out of your profit and the precious time and energy out of employees.
 Below is a real-life calculation from an organization that identified waste in the seemingly innocuous task of walking back and forth from the printer...